Ronnie Hellström

 Folke Ronnie Wallentin Hellström (21 February 1949 – 6 February 2022) was a Swedish professional footballer who played as a goalkeeper.
 He represented Hammarby IF and 1.
-FC Kaiserslautern during a career that spanned between 1966 and 1984 and was considered one of the world's best goalkeepers in the 1970s.
+FC Kaiserslautern during a career that spanned between 1966 and 1984.
+He was considered one of the world's best goalkeepers in the 1970s.
 In 1988, he played one Allsvenskan game for GIF Sundsvall following an injury crisis.
 As a full international between 1968 and 1980, he won 77 caps for the Sweden national team and represented his country at the 1970, 1974, and 1978 FIFA World Cups.
 He was awarded Guldbollen as Sweden's best footballer of the year in both 1971 and 1978.

 Early life

 Hellström was born in Malmö to father Rolf, who also played football as a goalkeeper, and mother Ingegerd.
 During a brief period, Hellström trialed with local giants Malmö FF after getting invited by former national team player and then youth coach, Karl-Erik Palmér, but did not join the club on permanent basis.
 In 1962, when Hellström was 13 years old, his family moved to Stockholm after his father's job got relocated to the capital.
 On his own initiative, Hellström sought to continue playing football at Hammarby IF since he had read about the club's youth academy in a magazine.